Stuycs-K/final-project-10-qin-tianlang-yap-jonathan/PRESENTATION.md

 ![AES_visualization](AES_visualization.png)

-This presentation will cover the first 2 of 4 rounds of AES encryption, SubBytes and ShiftRows.
+This presentation will cover the first 2 of 4 actions of AES encryption, SubBytes and ShiftRows.

-The SubBytes round goes first.\
+The SubBytes action goes first.\
 It takes in a 4 by 4
 It uses a lookup table like the vigenere cipher.\
 ![AES_S-box](AES_S-box.png)\